Muvon/yoda/README.md

 ### Path: env.sh
 Here you can declare BASH environment variables and use it everywhere.

 For example you can write here IMAGE_NAME to set image name with revision and other staff and use it in Buildfile and container.yml.

+If you need custom env.sh file for environment you can just create it with name as env.dev.sh that will extend default env.sh file with new variables defined there.

 ### Path: Buildfile
 Its simple file that have following structure: